-I am a professional California artist, poet and college arts educator originally from the San Francisco Bay Area.
+I am a professional California artist, poet and college arts educator from the San Francisco Bay Area.
 I am fully engaged in my work and dedicated to producing provocative, relevant, figurative work with a "pop-Latino-surrealist-socio-political sensibility", as well as with a "web-based awareness".
-As I have said, my image-making through words, lines, textures and colors are truly all about the "urgency" for making images (as well as a passion for and working with art materials), and, thematically and philosophically-speaking, about this great and often absurd human theatre we are currently living !
+My image-making through words, lines, textures and colors are truly all about the "urgency" for making images (as well as a passion for and working with art materials), and, thematically and philosophically-speaking, about this great and often absurd human theatre we are currently living !

 Periodically a painting is selected as a Featured Painting in order to provide a brief description about it's creation process as well as its narrative.
 A total of 19 paintings make up the previous featured painting gallery.
 The current featured painting gallery consists of a trio of paintings where the individuals see their worlds through "misplaced", "symbolic" eyes.

 The creative process consists of an initial idea beginning with a rough drawing, increasing layerings, through the technical processes culminating in the finished artwork.
 Take a look at three paintings that are included in the Progress of a Painting Gallery.

 I have always enjoyed making images not only through drawing and painting but also through poetry.
 I have been writing in a sort of "stream of consciousness", "automatic writing" approach for many, many years.
 It was not until the late 1980s, early 1990s, however, that I started to write seriously and began organizing my poems into notebooks.

 The Poems: Part I, Part II and Part III included here are a representation of what I have been writing over the years.
 Included are the poems which served as the inspiration for Paul Basler to write Cantos Alegres, Divine Days and Embrace Creation.